Emergency Dentistry

 Clean the area of the affected tooth.
 Rinse the mouth thoroughly with warm water or use dental floss to dislodge any food that may be impacted.
 If the pain still exists, contact your child’s dentist.
 Do not place aspirin or heat on the gum or the aching tooth.
 If the face is swollen, apply a cold compress and contact your dentist immediately.

-Cut Or Bitten Tongue, Lip Or Cheek
+Cut or Bitten Tongue, Lip, or Cheek

 Apply ice to injured areas to help control swelling.
 If there is bleeding, apply firm but gentle pressure with a gauze or cloth.
 If bleeding cannot be controlled by simple pressure, call a doctor or visit the hospital emergency room.

-Knocked-Out Permanent Tooth
+Knocked-Out Permanent Teeth

 If possible, find the tooth.
 Handle it by the crown, not by the root.
 You may rinse the tooth with water only.
-DO NOT clean with soap, scrub or handle the tooth unnecessarily.
+DO NOT clean with soap, scrub, or handle the tooth unnecessarily.
 Inspect the tooth for fractures.
 If it is sound, try to reinsert it in the socket.
 Have the patient hold the tooth in place by biting on a gauze or clean cloth.
 If you cannot reinsert the tooth, transport the tooth in a cup containing the patient’s saliva or milk, NOT water.
 If the patient is old enough, the tooth may also be carried in the patient’s mouth (beside the cheek).
 The patient must see a dentist immediately!
 Time is a critical factor in saving the tooth.

 Knocked-Out Baby Tooth